 Money and You

 Are you tossing and turning as you try to fall asleep?
 Is there a lot of mind chatter running through your head about your financial future?
-For many of us, finances are what keep us up at night.
-The Gallup-Healthways Well-Being Index shows 61 percent of Americans worry about managing their economic life to reduce stress and increase security.
+For many of us, finances are what keep us up at night (at least prior to the pandemic).
+According to the Capital One CreditWise survey, 73% of Americans rank their finances as the No. 1 stress in life.

 Many people in their 70s are retired.
 Whether you're one of them or not, it doesn't mean you should stop your financial planning – in fact it means you should pay even more attention as finances in your 70s offer more opportunities (and risks) now than ever before.
 Here are seven tips to help make sure you're well prepared for your 70s and beyond.